Almeria Andalucia, Spain Travel Guide

 Find and book attraction tickets and tours for museums and cultural sites on GetYourGuide.

-Almeria's landscape features historical sites telling tales of its deep past.
-Each location brings stories of ancient societies and significant events.
+Almeria's landscape features historical sites telling narratives about its significant past.
+Each location brings stories of ancient societies plus major events.

 The city's main archaeological site, revealing layers of Islamic and Christian history.
 (See Iconic Landmarks for more details).